integritee-network/book/src/remote_attestation.md

 ### SPID

 A Service Provider ID (SPID) is needed to talk to IAS.
-Developers can obtain their SPID by [registering with Intel](https://api.portal.trustedservices.intel.com/EPID-attestation) (only allows to attest DEBUG encalves!)
+Developers can obtain their SPID by [registering with Intel](https://api.portal.trustedservices.intel.com/EPID-attestation) (only allows to attest DEBUG enclaves!)

 You can request either *linkable* or *unlinkable* quote.